UofTCTF/write-ups/pwn.college/notes-of-babysuid&embryoasm.md

 ---
-title: "Notes of pwn.college babysuid levels"
+title: "Notes of pwn.college babysuid&embryoasm levels"
 date: "2022-01-04"
 author: "uoft-flyfreejay"
-description: "short notes for pwn.college dojo's babysuid exercises"
+description: "short notes for pwn.college dojo's pre-pwn exercises"
 ---

 # Intro

 My first ever write-ups (woohoo)!

-This page will have short notes on each level of pwn.college's Program Misues module exercises, babysuid.
+The first half of this page will have short notes on each level of pwn.college's Program Misues module exercises, babysuid.
 The module is about privilege escalation.
 Each level will let me use one program with unnecessary SUID, and I will have to *abuse* that program to read **/flag** using the root privileges.

 Let's get started then!